 Keeping your pet safe during their flight is Alaska Airlines' top priority:

-Check with Alaska Airlines well in advance of your pet's trip to find out about health certificate and kennel requirements, breed-specific risks, and any limitations on travel to your destination.
+Check Alaska Airlines Pet Travel Policies well in advance of your pet's trip to find out about health certificate and kennel requirements, breed-restrictions, and any limitations on travel to your destination.

 Book ahead as space is limited:

 Alaska Airlines limits the number of pets on each flight so book your pet's reservation as early as possible.
 Reservations can be made by calling 1-800-ALASKAAIR (1-800-252-7522) for pets traveling with you or 1-800-2ALASKA (1-800-225-2752) for pets traveling as cargo.

 Effective December 4, 2014: All pets traveling in the cargo compartment on Alaska Airlines, (including flights operated by Horizon, SkyWest and PenAir) will be required to have a health certificate dated within 10 days of outbound travel and 30 days of return travel.